CollectionBuilder/cb-docs/docs/advanced/index.md

 ---
 title: Advanced
 has_children: true
-nav_order: 11
+nav_order: 12
 ---

 # Advanced Topics

-The advanced options below demonstrate ways to incorporate additional features and/or repurpose and extend current visualization features.

-We call them advanced but as you get familiar with the tool and the [Liquid template language](https://shopify.github.io/liquid/basics/introduction/), we hope their relative ease-of-use becomes apparent.

-More advanced topics will be coming soon.
+This section provides more documentation about template details and approaches to working with CB that may be helpful as you become more familiar with the development approach.